If someone discloses sexual violence to you, it's ok not to have all the answers. You don't need to be an expert to support them.

 - Referral to GUM Clinic

-This team is made up of individuals who have received expert and specialist training and who are able to provide sensitive, professional support to individuals who have been victims of sexual assault and sexual harassment.
+This team is made up of individuals who have received expert and specialist training and who are able to provide sensitive, professional support to individuals who have been victims of sexual violence and sexual harassment.
 They are able to refer individuals to the most appropriate services whether an incident has recently occurred or is a historic incident.

 These caveats to confidentiality should be explained to the individual concerned.
 If they are unwilling to accept these caveats, you should support the individual to contact support agencies that will deal with individuals on an anonymous basis detailed in the resources section.